 About the Instructor

-Megan Crawford is an alternative process photographer based in northwestern Montana.
+Megan Crawford is an alternative process photographer based in northwestern Montana, and the owner and editor in chief of Montana Woman Magazine.
 She received a Bachelor of Arts in Film & Photography from Montana State University in 2017.
 Her work has been exhibited nationally, and she has been featured in various publications.
 Crawford’s background in history and her interest in handmade photographs led her to pursue processes such as gum bichromate and salted paper.
 Her work often focuses on history and landscape: how they interact with modern and historical societies, how they interact with each other, and what they can represent in a contemporary photographic context.
 You can learn more about her work at meganlcrawford.com

 Cyanotype & Salt Printing